 If you have tarnished credit and have tried to clean it up, a consultation with a reputable credit repair company might be the next step to take.
-If nothing else, that consultation will help you get some direction in dealing with your credit issues.
+If nothing else, that credit counseling will help you get some direction in dealing with your credit issues.
 This doesn’t mean you have to hire someone.
 It means you get to listen and learn.
 What’s wrong with that?

 Asking for outside help isn’t always a solution but it can sometimes be just what’s needed to start back on the road to recovery.
 If so, a credit consultation is that starting point.
 Again, I’m not saying you need to hire anyone.
 After you have all the information you may decide to do that – or not.
 But before you can make a good decision about that, you must educate yourself.
 Comprende?